 Contact our Emergency Operations Center.
 We are usually activated during any major incident (207) 734-6787

 Contact Fred Porter EMD (207) 734-6787, we always need volunteers for the EOC, Red Cross Shelter Volunteers.

 The Islesboro Fire Department was first established in 1939 and consisted of ten volunteer members and one motorized fire engine.
-Today, there are eighteen members of the fire department, including four junior firefighters, and five fire engines.
-Four of the five engines are housed at the Fire Department’s station, while the fifth tanker is stationed on 700 Acre Island.
+Today, there are fifteen members of the fire department, including three junior firefighters, and five fire engines.
+Four of the five engines are housed at the Fire Department’s station, while the fifth mini pumper is stationed on 700 Acre Island.